iCLUTO

 On Fedora Workstation one might install "Development Tools" group using dnf:

-sudo dnf group install development-tools
+dnf group install development-tools

-sudo dnf install g++ libstdc++-devel python3-devel
+dnf install g++ libstdc++-devel python3-devel

-iCLUTO runs on Python 3.9 or newer.
+iCLUTO runs on Python 3.11 or newer.

-Download the .whl package HERE.
+1. Download the .whl package HERE.

-Create a virtual environment venv.
+If you prefer manual steps: 1.
+Create a virtual environment venv:

 python3 -m venv venv